A fireplace can be quite comforting on those cold, winter’s nights.

 Many retailers, like Rustoleum, will have paint that is formulated for gas fireplaces, allowing you to repaint the firebox and inserts easily.

 So, do check them out and choose the right one as per your requirements.

-What I liked most in the Rustoleum heat resistant paint is it’s safe to use – no matter what surface you are painting on.
+What I liked most about the Rustoleum heat-resistant paint is it’s safe to use – no matter what surface you are painting on.

 This means you can use it for metal fireplace insert, surround, doors, etc.

 Not only for redoing the metal fireplaces, hearth and surrounds, if you want you can use it for spray painting wood chimneys in your home as well.

 Other than Rustoleum, a few other heat resistant paints/stains you can use for your wall gas fireplace are:

 - Krylon spray paint